-The timer for the corresponding monitored time interval (I_DM_TMP_TO) is cancelled by the confirmation of any transmission of the monitored message.
+The timer for the corresponding monitored time interval (I_DM_TMP_TO) is cancelled by the confirmation of any transmission of the monitored I-PDU by the underlying layer.

-Figure 2-12: Periodic Transmission Mode: successful transmission
+Figure 2-14: Periodic Transmission Mode: successful transmission is only restarted upon a transmission request if the previous timer has expired or has been cancelled.

-If no transmission occurs, i.e. if there is no I-PDU confirmation, the time-out occurs.
+If the transmission does not occur, i.e. if there is no confirmation of the I-PDU's transmission by the underlying layer, the time-out occurs and the application is notified using the appropriate notification mechanism.

-If the duration of the monitored time interval is equivalent to more than one transmission period, the timer is not restarted after each transmission request: the timer (I_DM_TMP_TO) is only restarted upon a transmission request if the previous timer has expired or has been cancelled.
+If the duration of the monitored time interval is equivalent to more than one transmission period, the timer is not restarted after each transmission request: the timer (I_DM_TMP_TO)